 Intro to panes

-Each pane shows your page, and your interactions are synced between panes.
+In Polypane, each viewport is called a "pane", and each pane shows the same page, with your interactions being synced across all panes.
 Each pane can have a different width, height, zoom level and various other properties.

 The pane header